pinkeyyy/monogame-framework-wpfinterop/MonoGame.Framework.WpfInterop/readme.txt

 <MyGame Width="800" Height="480" />

+Find more details in the readme at: https://github.com/MarcStan/MonoGame.Framework.WpfInterop

 # Special note with when hosting WpfGame inside TabControls

-See section Gotchas\TabControls in the main readme at: https://github.com/MarcStan/MonoGame.Framework.WpfInterop
+See section TabControls in the main readme at: https://github.com/MarcStan/MonoGame.Framework.WpfInterop